“Nothing else in all life is such a maker of joy and cheer as the privilege of doing good.” — James Russell Miller

 Rapid urbanization has turned tiny Aeta forest settlements north of Manila into virtual islands.
 Their nomadic lifestyle shut down as the deer, warthog, and jungle fowl hunt for food are extirpated.
 Currently, an estimated 35,000 displaced Aetas live in shelters or small communities struggling to assimilate into the “modern” world and adapt to a new lifestyle that the new age has brought about.

 Last December 18th, 2017, MyOutDesk held an outreach program to spend time with some of the Aeta people, share their culture and bring them some much-needed supplies.
 Headed by MyOutDesk’s CEO, Daniel Ramsey, some of our Virtual Assistants made the trip to Porac Pampanga, a few hours’ drive from the nation’s capital.
 Upon their arrival, MyOutDesk volunteers were immediately greeted with gifts.
 These are papayas picked from the community’s trees.

 Canned goods, snacks, toiletries, flip-flops, water containers, pails/buckets,

 blankets, pillows, clothes, school supplies, flashlights, and batteries.

 These are some of the supplies that were distributed to the natives

 because these are the things that they said they needed the most.

 Showing off their talents, some of the Aetas pulled out their guitars while others danced.

-Not just a business but a company with a heart, this is what MyOutDesk aims to be be.
-To have a purpose that serves the greater good and to stand for more than just revenue and gain.
+Not just a business but a company with a heart, this is what MyOutDesk aims to be.
+To have a purpose that serves the greater good and stands for more than just revenue and gain.

 If you wish to be part of this movement in any way, please feel free to contact us.